Lowellcross/Encoder-Decoder/README.md

 The file MAIN.PY is the  only file that you need to download to run the program in a Pycharm IDE.
 I used Pycharm as my  IDE for this project.
 I tested  this program in Jupyter  Notebook, as well,  and it appears to run there without problems.

-For  my future plans for this site I am including information for creating the Codespace which is still under development.
+For  my future plans for this site I am including information on this  README  for creating the Codespace which is still under development and  out of the  scope of  this project  and  which   I plan to display    on my  LinkedIn page  when  it is done.
+A  new  codespace”  is  being  created for  that.

-Then under “Create a new codespace” select  the drop down button that says “Select a Repository”

-Choose “LowellCross/Encoder-Decoder